 While it's perfectly possible to achieve some success using HubSpot's free CRM tools (we've started many clients using 'Freemium' options) you will likely hit a point when you need to upgrade to a paid option.

 HubSpot's Pricing for Marketing Hub ranges from £38 per month for Starter up to Enterprise starting at about £2,600 per month.

 Going with Starter gives you access to all the free CRM tools as well as giving you some extra limited landing page features, allows you to do some ad retargeting and deal with multiple currencies (useful if you're a business doing deals overseas).

-But if you're serious about upping your Inbound Marketing game then moving up to the professional and enterprise level.
+But if you're serious about upping your Inbound Marketing game then move up to the professional and enterprise level.

 Moving up to these levels allows you to create your blog directly in HubSpot as well as giving you access to the SEO and content strategy tool, which lets you organise your topic clusters and build pillar pages easier (as well as access CTAs to encourage more conversions).